 The Bommer Canyon Community Park Rehabilitation Project focuses on refreshing the former Cattle Camp, originally built in 1967.
 The 15-acre rustic site is a popular setting for parties, company picnics, weddings, family reunions, and campouts.

-Community feedback on this project received from the City’s public outreach efforts, which included a public workshop in April and an online survey, was incorporated into the rehabilitation design for the Cattle Camp area.
+Community feedback on this project received from the City’s public outreach efforts in 2018, which included a public workshop and an online survey, was incorporated into the rehabilitation design for the Cattle Camp area.

 Proposed Rehabilitation Plan